Paraprofessional+ Pathway Programs (Elementary & Special Education)

 Employment Opportunities

-Students who earn their Bachelor of Science in Elementary Education degree through
+Students who earn their Bachelor of Science degree in Elementary Education or Special

-McKendree University’s Paraprofessional+ Pathway program will gain the initial licensure
+Education through McKendree University’s Paraprofessional+ Pathway program will gain

 Academic Advisor